CalebGriffin089/Assignment/README.md

 -	id (string): The username of the user to be banned.
 -	currentGroup (string): The ID of the group from which the user is to be banned.
 ## Return Values:
-1. Internal server errors (reading file):
+-	Success:
-    - { "error": "Internal server error (users)" }
+    -	{ "success": true }
-2. Error parsing file:
+-	User not found:
-    - { "error": "Corrupted (file) data" }
+    -	{ "error": "User not found" }
-3. Group not found:
+-	Group not found:
     -	{ "success": false, "message": "Group not found" }
-4. Super Admin cannot be banned:
+-	Attempt to ban super admin:
-    - {   "error": "cannot remove a super admin" }
+    -	{ "error": "Cannot remove a super admin" }
-5. Failed to update file:
+-	Internal server error:
-    - {  "error": "Failed to update (file)" }
+    -	{ "error": "Internal server error" }
-6. On Success:
-    - {  success: true }
 ## How it works
-1. Read users file:
-Read and parse the users file
-2. Check if the user is a super admin:
-Checks the users roles array for the ‘superAdmin’ role
-3. Remove group user from the group :
-Find the user in the users file and removes the groupId from the users groups array
-4. Read groups file:
-Reads and parses the groups file
-5. Find and modify the group
-Find the group and remove the user from the groups members array
-6. Update files:
-Write the updates data to the files
-7. Return success:
-    - Return { success: true }
+Validates that the user exists and is not a super admin, removes the specified group from the user’s groups array, removes the user from the group’s members array, adds the user to the group’s banned array, and returns a success status.

 # BanUserChannel
 ## Method: